Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 The Congressional Oversight Panel in March 2010 released a very critical report on Treasury’s bailout of auto finance company GMAC.
 It questions the systemic importance of GMAC, and why private equity firm Cerberus received preferential treatment.
 Readers of the Buyout of America know Cerberus Chairman –and former Treasury Secretary– John Snow may have influenced Treasury’s decision to invest $17.2 billion in GMAC.

 The PE lobbying group renamed itself the Private Equity Growth Capital Council as part of an industry-wide effort to remake themselves.
-In fact, PE controlled companies typically do not grow businesses, and in 2009 represented half of the S&P rated non-financial companies that went bankrupt.
+In fact, PE controlled companies typically do not grow businesses.
 The Council in Dec. hired House Republican Campaign Communications Director Ken Spain to help spread its deceptive message.

 The Sacramento Bee has a nice article detailing how Apollo Management’s placement agent allegedly gave a California Public Employees’ Retirement System trustee an all expenses paid private jet trip to New York to attend a Museum of Modern Art gala honoring Apollo’s Leon Black.
 After this trip, CalPERS committed billions to Apollo.
 In a separate article, the Los Angeles Time reports on CalPERS not being transparent about how it makes investment decisions with public money.